saboyle/LeavingCareWiki/Health.md

 [https://giveusashout.org/get-help/how-shout-works/](https://giveusashout.org/get-help/how-shout-works/)

-If you feel you have to hurt yourself to deal with your feelings, there is an online forum where you can get support from people who understand  [https://www.nshn.co.uk](https://www.nshn.co.uk)
+If you feel you have to hurt yourself to deal with your feelings, tap here [https://rightlinesuk.org](https://rightlinesuk.org)
 *